TABLE is a global platform for knowledge synthesis,

 As well as providing a platform for a wide range of voices, we describe and explore the conversation, leading to the following open-access outputs:

-We are a collaboration between the University of Oxford, the Swedish University of Agricultural Sciences (SLU) and Wageningen University and Research (WUR).
+The initial collaboration between the University of Oxford, the Swedish University of Agricultural Sciences (SLU) and Wageningen University and Research (WUR) has now grown to include la Universidad de los Andes, la Universidad Nacional Autónoma de México and Cornell CALS.
 TABLE is the successor to the Food Climate Research Network, based at the University of Oxford, which for 15 years conducted, synthesised, and communicated research on food sustainability.
 You can find previous FCRN explainers and FCRN reports on our website.

 While TABLE is rooted in academia, we are not purely academic in our outputs - rather, we aim to retain the impartiality of academic research while connecting information to a wider audience in an accessible manner as well as fostering dialogue among diverse stakeholders.